LLNL/RAJAPerf/README.md

 The kernels are borrowed from a variety of sources, such as benchmark suites and applications.
-Kernels are partitioned into "groups", which indicates the origin of the kernels, algorithm patterns they represent, etc. For example, the "Apps" suite contains a collection of kernels extracted from real scientific computing applications, kernels in the "Basic" suite are small and simple, but exhibit challenges for compiler optimizations, etc.
+Kernels are partitioned into "groups", which indicates the origin of the kernels, algorithm patterns they represent, etc. For example, the "Apps" group contains a collection of kernels extracted from real scientific computing applications, kernels in the "Basic" group are small and simple, but exhibit challenges for compiler optimizations, etc.

 * * *